david-borge/online-store/README.md

     TODO: take cookies service from a library i create or find one (projects\web\src\app\core\services\cookies\cookies.service.ts)
     TODO: add Lint to backend (does it work with PHP?)
     TODO: in the future, change backend to Node.js
--->
+    TODO: move backend to online-store-backend.davidborge.com (hosted in Ionos) -->

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.